pkrumins/load-status-server/readme.txt

 CPU, Disk, and Memory usage.
 Useful if you want to monitor how servers are doing.

+Compile it with Visual Studio or mingw.
+It uses just Win32 calls.

+It's compiled as console application by default.
+If you want it to be a native win32 app compile it with WINAPP defined.

 Example:

+    One your windows server at server.com run the program:

+    C:\bin\> load-status-server.exe
+    Started server on port 7000

+    Now if you connect to server.com:7000, it will send you JSON with the current server load info:

     $ nc server.com 7000
     {